 JOG encourages new skippers to come and sail in their fleet and enjoy the welcoming nature of our great club.
 We cater for a wide spectrum of race experience and are always here for a chat if you need help along the way.

-Note that each race is marked with an ISAF Cat, 3 or 4.
+Note that each race is marked with Category 3 or Category 4.
 The Category 3 races are offshore races and the Category 4 races are coastal races.

 For everyone’s safety, your boat must meet a certain level of safety requirements and include a minimum set of safety equipment.

 You will need to comply with what we call JOG General Conditions and World Sailing Special Regulations.

 The JOG checklist is available to make things easier and can be completed online once you have completed step 4 in this guide.
 It shows the difference in requirements for Cat 3 & Cat 4 races.

 Boats in JOG race under IRC classifications and rules.
 IRC is a system of handicapping sailboats and yachts for the purpose of racing.
 It is managed by the Royal Ocean Racing Club by their dedicated Rating Office.

 Based on measurements of your boat, IRC will determine a rating for your boat, and this will be used as a factor against your race time to determine your position.
 IRC works well as its intention is to create a level playing field whether you race a 40-foot boat or a 30 foot one.